QR vs NFC for Connected Packaging

 Why QR Codes Work So Well

 Cost: essentially zero.
 A QR code is ink on substrate.
-Whether you're printing one unit or ten million, the marginal cost of adding a QR code to your packaging artwork is functionally zero — it's part of the existing print run.
-This makes QR codes uniquely accessible for brands of every size.
+Whether you print one unit or ten million, the marginal cost of adding a QR code to packaging artwork is functionally zero — it is part of the existing print run, making it accessible for brands of every size.

 Universal compatibility.
-Every smartphone sold in the last five-plus years can scan a QR code using the built-in camera.
-There's no "does the customer's phone support this?" question.
-It just works.
+Every smartphone sold in the last five-plus years scans QR codes using the built-in camera.
+There is no "does the customer's phone support this?" question.

-No special hardware at manufacturing.
-Your packaging line doesn't need new equipment.
-Your design team adds the code to the artwork file, and it prints alongside everything else.
-For variable data (unique codes per unit), you need digital printing or inkjet overprinting, but even that is well-established technology.
+No special manufacturing hardware.
+Your design team adds the code to the artwork file and it prints alongside everything else.
+For variable data (unique codes per unit), digital printing or inkjet overprinting is required, but that is well-established technology.

 Static or dynamic.
-A static QR code has the destination URL baked into the pattern itself.
-A dynamic QR code points to a short redirect URL that you control — meaning you can change where it goes after printing.
-Dynamic is almost always the better choice for packaging because it gives you flexibility to update content, fix mistakes, and route users based on context.
-For a full breakdown of the static vs. dynamic distinction and what each enables, see QR Codes Demystified: Static vs. Dynamic.
+A static QR code has the destination URL baked into the pattern.
+A dynamic QR code points to a redirect URL you control — meaning you can change where it goes after printing, fix mistakes, and route users by context.
+Dynamic is almost always the better choice for packaging.
+For a full breakdown of the distinction and what each enables, see QR Codes Demystified: Static vs. Dynamic.

 Visibility drives discovery.
-Consumers can see a QR code.
-They know what it is, they know what to do with it, and a well-placed call-to-action ("Scan for setup guide") removes any remaining ambiguity.
-This visibility is a genuine advantage — you can't engage with something you don't know exists.
+Consumers can see a QR code, recognise it, and act on it.
+A well-placed call-to-action — "Scan for setup guide" — removes any remaining ambiguity.
+You cannot engage with something you do not know exists.

 Where QR Codes Fall Short

 Line-of-sight required.
-The consumer needs to physically see the code and point their camera at it.
-This means placement matters — a QR code hidden inside a box flap gets fewer scans than one on the exterior.
+The consumer must see the code and point their camera at it.
+Placement matters: a QR code hidden inside a box flap gets fewer scans than one on the exterior panel.

 Copyable.
-Anyone can photograph a QR code and reproduce it.
-For basic consumer engagement this doesn't matter, but for authentication use cases it's a real limitation.
-A copied QR code links to the same destination as the original.
+Anyone can photograph a QR code and reproduce it elsewhere.
+For general consumer engagement this is irrelevant, but for authentication use cases it is a genuine limitation — a copied code links to the same destination as the original.

 Print quality sensitivity.
-A poorly printed QR code — low contrast, too small, distorted by a curved surface — won't scan reliably.
-Minimum recommended size is about 2cm x 2cm with a clear quiet zone around the edges.
-Error correction helps, but it's not magic.
+A poorly printed QR code — low contrast, undersized, or distorted by a curved surface — will not scan reliably.
+Minimum recommended size is approximately 2 cm × 2 cm with a clear quiet zone.
+Error correction helps but does not compensate for severely degraded print quality.

 Packaging real estate.
-A QR code takes up physical space on your packaging.
-On a small product label, that's space you might need for regulatory information, branding, or other content.
-It's not a lot of space, but it's not nothing.
+A QR code occupies physical space on your label.
+On a small product, that space competes with regulatory text, branding, and other required content.
+The footprint is modest, but it is not zero.

 Best For